hAkselS/simple_shell/README.md

 when the user exits top.
 Certain invalid commands will cause the core to dump.
 One example is "ls ls".
 Certain command will not run.
 One example of a command that will not run is "cd".

+System: This program has been written on / designed for Minix.
+All the libraries are standard.